Overview

 The Kore line comes in a slew of sizes, at 7cm increments, so skiers can find the length that’s tailored to their specifications.
 In 2023, Head added one more modification to all the Kores, a top coating of urethane, intended to improve the durability and appearance of the top sheet.
 Taken in toto, the various modifications made to all the Kore models, men’s and women’s alike, improved the skis’ snow feel to the point that, light weight aside, it’s indistinguishable from a well-made traditional ski.

-Just last year, Head again updated its Joy series of women’s skis, introducing several key modifications that raised the performance ante.
+Just two years ago, Head again updated its Joy series of women’s skis, introducing several key modifications that raised the performance ante.
 The most obvious change from the Total Joys of yore was a new tip shape that shaved away 6mm, trimming the forebody and diminishing its propensity for digging in hard at the top of a turn.
 Its slimmer silhouette opened up its sidecut radius, which in turn expanded its receptivity to variable terrain and improved overall handling in deep snow.

-While the change in forebody geometry had a profound effect on performance, the most significant innovation of the 2024 Joy series – which is unchanged for the 2025 season -was the plate that connected it to its integrated Tyrolia binding.
+While the change in forebody geometry had a profound effect on performance, the most significant innovation of the 2024 Joy series – which was unchanged for the 2025 and 2026 seasons – was the plate that connected it to its integrated Tyrolia binding.
 What made the re-design of the Joy binding platform important was that it solved a puzzle that had plagued ALL system skis: the effect of boot sole length on ramp angle.
 All demo-style systems have moveable toes and heels with a fixed height that remains the same whether the boot going into it is large or small.
 There’s no way to avoid the fact that the ramp angle between heel and toe will be shallow on long boots and steepest for the short boots most likely to be used by a woman.

 Head’s solution is a two-piece plate that automatically accounts for the variance in toe and heel height so that the platform maintains a constant .55o ramp angle regardless of boot sole length.
 Now every skier gets the performance advantage of being positioned in the ideal stance to retain balance and apply force efficiently.